Updated: Jul 2

-Tradition, Discipline, and mastery of Medicine and doom of the Tunnel vision
+Tradition, Discipline, and mastery of Medicine and the doom of the Tunnel vision

-As a junior intern after a 36-hour tenacious sleepless call taking care of my patients, I recall rushing to the morning report.
-It was my turn that morning to present one of my interesting cases from the night before to the audience of one hundred physicians.
-As confident as I was about my diagnostic workup, cruising confidently down the list of my differential diagnosis, that was it!
+As a junior intern, I recall rushing to the morning report after a 36-hour tenacious sleepless call taking care of my patients.
+It was my turn that morning to present one of my compelling cases from the night before to the audience of one hundred physicians.
+As confident as I was about my diagnostic workup, cruising confidently down my differential diagnosis list, that was it!
 There was one that I miserably missed!
-That was the first and the last time I was drilled to the hot seat.
+That was the first, and the last time I was drilled to the hot seat.
 No doubt, it was one of my worst professional experiences ever.
-Yes, "tunnel vision”.
+Yes, "tunnel vision."

-Clash of culture, norms, and ethical obligations surrounding the medical profession The culture and norms around tunnel vision by no means are exclusive to diagnostics as it often swirls repeatedly around healthcare.
+Clash of culture, norms, and ethical obligations surrounding the medical profession The culture and norms around tunnel vision is by no means exclusive to diagnostics as it often swirls repeatedly around healthcare.

 Medical Doctor, Job, or lifestyle is the question!

 Medical practice is and will always be a lifestyle.
-That won't be necessarily due to the retentive sleepless hours or commitment to the patients.
-Thus far, merely because medical practice entails a multitude of social, ethical, personal, political, and economic influencers that every physician must ruminate when trying to perform at the top of their professional expertise.
+That won't necessarily be due to the retentive sleepless hours or commitment to the patients.
+Thus far, merely because medical practice entails a multitude of social, ethical, personal, political, and economic influencers that every physician must contemplate when trying to perform at the top of their professional expertise.
 And for that, they need to narrow down their blind spot by stepping out of that forest.
-This too invariably applies to contributors to healthcare administration.
+That too invariably applies to contributors to healthcare administration.

-Similarly, over time the ethical standards of medical business have also been the object of adverse attempts, expectedly to the malignant corporate takeover of the healthcare largely by the Healthcare Management Organizations and recent Hi-tech industry.
+Similarly, over time the ethical standards of medical business have also been the object of adverse attempts, expectedly to the malignant corporate takeover of healthcare primarily by the Healthcare Management Organizations and recent Hi-tech industry.
 The narrative of "technocracy" is on the brink of explosion.
-Outcome! start of a sweeping and unethical non-medical industry expansion within patient care, shrewdly, the main strategy and mission of every corporation are prioritizing its fiscal advantage.
-The foundation of which is the blinded denominator in the healthcare equation, the so-called "Independent physician practice”.
+Outcome!
+Start of a sweeping and unethical non-medical industry expansion within patient care, shrewdly, every corporation's leading strategy and mission prioritize its fiscal advantage.
+The foundation of which is the blinded denominator in the healthcare equation, the so-called "Independent physician practice."

 The Controversy behind the Practice of Medicine and the Business of Healthcare

-It is not only deceitful but is also inattentive to assume for even one minute that a "good physician" should never be rewarded or compensated (either directly or indirectly) for healing a patient, be it through a value-based model, pay for service, or any business deal.
-If we are intending to take medicine out of the dehumanized trap of corporate culture and aiming to place it where it belongs, i.e. “Physicians practice” then norms, values, and morals around the business of medicine must change.
+It is not only deceitful but is also inattentive to assume for even one minute that a "good physician" should never be rewarded or compensated (either directly or indirectly) for healing a patient, be it through a value-based model pay for service or any business deal.
+If we intend to take medicine out of the dehumanized trap of corporate culture and place it where it belongs, i.e., "Physicians practice," then norms, values, and morals around the business of medicine must change.

-Norm’s, ethics about politics necessitate the type of solutions that will not only evade obstructing the practices of medicine but only center on legislation that ensures quality care avoid conflicting with the clinical judgment.
+Norms and ethics about politics necessitate the type of solutions that will not only evade obstructing the practices of medicine but only center on legislation that ensures quality care and avoids conflicting with clinical judgment.

-Credibility issues, biased thoroughness, and resistance around change, and tunnel vision are the limiting elements for any advancement and productive delegation.
-It takes constant self-awareness, proactive engagement, and accepting that there is always more than one side to every problem and variety to the school of thought.
-That the theory of tunnel vision is more about focusing on intended perception vs objective presentation.
+Credibility issues, biased thoroughness, resistance to change, and tunnel vision are the limiting elements for any advancement and effective delegation.
+It takes constant self-awareness, proactive engagement, and accepting that there is always more than one side to every problem and variety to the school of thought; tunnel vision theory is more about focusing on intended perception vs. objective presentation.

-As the fundamental necessity for stepping out of the woods, we need to look at the big picture, make use of different glasses and seek an appraisal from a variety of viewpoints.
+As the fundamental necessity for stepping out of the woods, we need to look at the big picture, use different glasses and seek an appraisal from various viewpoints.
 Consequences of the tunnel vision are disappointment hence the demise of independent physician practice.